Anjiang-Wei/EquiBench/README.md

 ## Dataset Structure

-EquiBench contains six distinct categories of code equivalence tasks:
+EquiBench contains 2400 pairs of programs across six distinct categories of code equivalence tasks:

-- **DCE (Dead Code Elimination)**: Code pairs that differ by removal of unused code
+- **DCE (Dead Code Elimination for C programs)**: Code pairs that differ by removal of dead / live code
-- **STOKE (Superoptimizer Toolkit for Equality)**: Assembly code pairs optimized using the STOKE framework
+- **STOKE (Superoptimizer for x86-64 program)**: Assembly code pairs optimized using the STOKE framework
-- **TVM (Tensor Virtual Machine)**: Code pairs optimized for tensor operations
+- **TVM (Compiler Scheduling for CUDA programs)**: Code pairs optimized for tensor operations
-- **OJ_A (Online Judge - Algorithm)**: Different algorithmic solutions to the same programming problem
+- **OJ_A (Python Competitive Programming - Algorithm)**: Different algorithmic solutions to the same programming problem
-- **OJ_V (Online Judge - Variables)**: Code pairs with variable renaming transformations
+- **OJ_V (Python Competitive Programming - Variable Renaming)**: Code pairs with variable renaming transformations
-- **OJ_VA (Online Judge - Variables and Algorithms)**: Code pairs with both variable renaming and algorithmic differences
+- **OJ_VA (Python Competitive Programming - Variables + Algorithms)**: Code pairs with both variable renaming and algorithmic differences

-Each category contains 400 pairs of programs that are functionally equivalent but syntactically different, providing a diverse range of challenges for LLMs to reason about code semantics.
+Each category contains 400 pairs of programs (200 equivalent and 200 inequivalent), providing a diverse range of challenges for LLMs to reason about code semantics.

 ## Supported Prompt Types